Dosage Form: tablet

 There have been post-marketing reports of hypersensitivity and anaphylaxis associated with use of acetaminophen.
 Clinical signs included swelling of the face, mouth, and throat, respiratory distress, urticaria, rash, pruritus, and vomiting.
 There were infrequent reports of life-threatening anaphylaxis requiring emergency medical attention.
 Instruct patients to discontinue Butalbital, Acetaminophen, and Caffeine Tablets USP immediately and seek medical care if they experience these symptoms.
 Do not prescribe Butalbital, Acetaminophen, and Caffeine Tablets USP for patients with acetaminophen allergy.

 Butalbital, acetaminophen, and caffeine tablets should be prescribed with caution in certain special-risk patients, such as the elderly or debilitated, and those with severe impairment of renal or hepatic function, or acute abdominal conditions.

 Information for Patients/Caregivers

-- Do not take Butalbital, Acetaminophen and Caffeine tablets if you are allergic to any of its ingredients.
+- Do not take Butalbital, Acetaminophen, and Caffeine Tablets USP if you are allergic to any of its ingredients.

-- If you develop signs of allergy such as a rash or difficulty breathing stop taking Butalbital, Acetaminophen and Caffeine tablets and contact your healthcare provider immediately.
+- If you develop signs of allergy such as a rash or difficulty breathing, stop taking Butalbital, Acetaminophen, and Caffeine Tablets USP and contact your healthcare provider immediately.